 Current Account in Australia averaged -4584.27 AUD Million from 1959 until 2022, reaching an all time high of 22405 AUD Million in the second quarter of 2021 and a record low of -22183 AUD Million in the fourth quarter of 2015.
 This page provides - Australia Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Current Account in Australia is expected to be -13243.30 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Australia to stand at -12977.83 in 12 months time.
-In the long-term, the Australia Current Account is projected to trend around -22900.00 AUD Million in 2020, according to our econometric models.
+Current Account in Australia is expected to be -2000.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Current Account is projected to trend around 1600.00 AUD Million in 2023 and -1600.00 AUD Million in 2024, according to our econometric models.